 Liturgical Ministers

-Liturgical Ministers serve at services of worship as crucifers, acolytes, lectors (readers of Scriptural passages), intercessors (compose and/or lead the Prayers of the People), Eucharistic Ministers (serve the chalice at Communion), and may assist the Presider with other aspects of our services.
-Liturgical Ministers may sometimes lead prayer services in the absence of an ordained person.
-Liturgical Ministers meet quarterly with the clergy and representatives of the various groups involved in our worship to help plan for upcoming services.
-If any of these sounds like a ministry to which you are called, pleasecontact the Rector for more information
+Liturgical Ministers serve at services of worship as crucifers, acolytes, lectors (readers of Scriptural passages), intercessors (compose and/or lead the Prayers of the People), Eucharistic Ministers (help serve at Communion), and may assist the Presider with other aspects of our services.
+Some Liturgical Ministers are licensed by our Diocese to lead Sunday services of Morning Prayer in the absence of an ordained person.

 Music